1800s

 FIRST INTERNET (USENET) MENTION OF ELECTRONIC CAMERAS - 1984.
 Dejanews.com pioneered research into past articles on the web.
 Later, Google acquired Deja assets and continued the program.
 A web search by DigiCamHistory.Com in March of 2002 found a 1984 message mentioning electronic cameras.
 The message was by Debbie Byrd on 27 October 1984, on the net.astro newsgroup.
 Debbie discussed the use of an electronic camera on a telescope in Chile used to photograph the planet Neptune.
 Thanks to Joe Perrigoue for info concerning this 1984 post on Usenet and that the World Wide Web did not come about until about ten years later.

-canon rc-701 still video camer canon d413 still video camer olympic photo 1984
+canon d413 still video camer olympic photo 1984

-CANON AT OLYMPIC GAMES - 1984.
-In July, 1984, Canon conducted a trial of a professional color still video camera (the Still Video System D413, prototype developed into the RC-701, camera shown in middle images) and an analog transmitter at the Los Angeles Olympics.
+In July, 1984, Canon conducted a trial of a professional color still video camera (the Still Video System D413, prototype developed into the D-701 and then the RC-701 still video camera (1986) and the RT-971 prototype transceiver which was used at the Los Angeles Olympics.
 The images were transmitted back to Japan via phone lines in less than 30 minutes.
-They were then printed in the Yomiuri newspaper (image on far right.
+They were then printed in the Yomiuri newspaper.
 Immediately before the Games, Canon announced its successful development of a color electronic still camera designed for commercial broadcasting use.
-Using a regenerator and transmitter developed at the same time, the company conducted practical tests at the '84 Olympics.
+Using a regenerator and transmitter developed at the same time, the company conducted their practical tests at the 1984 Olympics.
 The color electronic still video camera with a 400K pixel CCD used in the tests was the first practical application for public use.
-With the cooperation of the Yomiuri Shimbun, a leading Japanese daily newspaper, images taken by the still camera were experimentally transmitted to Japan over telephone lines, and proved to be supremely successful.
-Based on data and experience from those tests, Canon began product development, culminating in the Canon Still Video System of 1986.
-Popular Photography, October 1984, p48.
-We believe we were the first digital camera history web site to provide a photo and information concerning this camera and its use in the 1994 Olympics.
+With the cooperation of the Yomiuri Shimbun, a leading Japanese daily newspaper, images taken by the still camera were experimentally transmitted

 http://global.canon/en/c-museum/history/story06.html